sivaprakashDesingu/react-voice-recorder/README.md

 - `showUIAudio` - Either need to show HTML5 audio tag after stopped or not.
 - `handleAudioStop` - Once your are stop the record, this will send your the data to process. further
 - `handleAudioUpload` - Onced click the upload button, Blob will be passed via props
+- `mimeTypeToUseWhenRecording` *(optional)* - Specify the MIME type you want to use when recording.
+If none specified, the browser's default will be used.
+  - `audio/ogg` for Firefox
+  - `audio/webm` for Chrome

 ## License